Bologna Process: France

 In France the baccalauréat, awarded at the end of secondary education, allows students to enter university.
 Before the LMD reform amid the 2000s which implemented the Bologna Process, it was followed by a two-year Diplôme d'études universitaires générales (DEUG) and a third-year Licence (the equivalent of a UK bachelor's degree).

-Students could then pursue a Maîtrise, a one-year research degree which could be followed by a one-year vocational degree (the Diplôme d'études supérieures spécialisées or DESS) or research degree (the Diplôme d'études approfondies, or DEA).
+Students could then pursue a Maîtrise, a one-year taught degree with an introduction to research via a mémoire which could be followed by a one-year vocational degree (the Diplôme d'études supérieures spécialisées or DESS) or research degree (the Diplôme d'études approfondies, or DEA).

 The DEA, preparation for a doctorate, was equivalent to the M. Phil.
 Students could then pursue a doctorat (PhD), which took at least three years.

 The DESS was created in 1975 for students who completed four-year degrees.
 Intended as a doctorate with a more practical approach than research, it included the production of a 120-page paper which was defended to a jury of three international specialists in the field.
 The mini-thesis was kept in the libraries of the university issuing the DESS, unlike a PhD dissertation (distributed by its author to every French university library).

 Higher education in France is also provided by non-university institutions dedicated to specific subjects.
 The Diplôme d'ingénieur (engineering diploma) is awarded to students after five years of study in state-recognized Écoles d'ingénieurs, particularly the Grandes Écoles such as Mines, Centrale and ENAC.

 Although the baccalauréat and doctorat are unchanged in the Bologna system (known in France as LMD reform), the DEUG and licence have been merged into a three-year Licence.
 The Maîtrise, DESS and DEA have been combined into a two-year master's degree, which can be work- (master professionnel) or research-oriented (master recherche).
 The Diplôme d'ingénieur degree is still separate from a university degree, but holders may legally claim a master's degree as well.

 Strikes occurred in 2002 and 2003 and 2007 protesting LMD reform, focusing more on under-funding of French universities since May 1968 than on the Bologna Process.
 Although the two major student organisations object to some aspects of its application to the French system, they generally welcome the European process.